netscaler/terraform-provider-citrixblx/DOCUMENTATION.md

 e.g. `/home/user/.terraform.d/plugins/linux_amd64/terraform-provider-citrixblx`

 #### **Follow below steps to install citrix adc provider for Terraform CLI version >13.0**
-1. Download the citrix blx terraform binary in your local machine where you have terraform installed from the [Releases section of the github repo](https://github.com/citrix/terraform-provider-citrixadc/releases).Untar the files and you can find the binary file terraform-provider-citrixblx.
+1. Download the citrix blx terraform binary in your local machine where you have terraform installed from the [Releases section of the github repo](https://github.com/citrix/terraform-provider-citrixblx/releases).Untar the files and you can find the binary file terraform-provider-citrixblx.

 2. Create a following directory in your local machine and save the citrix adc terraform binary. e.g. in Ubuntu machine.
 Note that the directory structure has to be same as below, you can edit the version -0.0.1 to the citrix adc version you downloaded.
 ```
 mkdir -p /home/user/.terraform.d/plugins/registry.terraform.io/citrix/citrixblx/0.0.1/linux_amd64/
 ```
-3. Copy the terraform-provider-citrixadc to the above created folder as shown below
+3. Copy the terraform-provider-citrixblx to the above created folder as shown below
 ```
 cp terraform-provider-citrixblx /home/user/.terraform.d/plugins/registry.terraform.io/citrix/citrixblx/0.0.1/linux_amd64/
 ```